commercetools/sunrise-spa/README.md

 ### How to use your own project data
 SUNRISE comes with some read-only data set by default that you can use.
-But if you need to use a different set of data or to manage the project via the [Merchant Center](https://mc.commercetools.com/), then you'll need to connect SUNRISE to your own commercetools project.
+But if you need to use a different set of data or to manage the project via [Merchant Center](https://mc.commercetools.com/), then you'll need to connect SUNRISE to your own commercetools project.

 Once you have created your commercetools project and populate it with data, follow the next steps to connect to it.